 As mentioned above, New Zealand has a wide variety of seafood for being an island country.
 There are certain kinds of seafood that you can only enjoy properly in New Zealand.
 Therefore, always take your chance to try them when you get there.

-Indeed, the Fish and Chips is a popular dish sprouted from England.
+Indeed, Fish and Chips is a popular dish that sprouted in England.
 However, it’s also a culinary tradition staple of the Kiwis.
 Most of the fish and chips restaurants or shops in New Zealand provide various options for the dish.

-For the fish, elephant fish, hoki,, and red cod are some common varieties.
+For the fish, elephant fish, hoki, and red cod are some common varieties.
 And you can choose the regular French fries or the traditional kumara fries for your meal.
-Enjoying this dish while resting on the beach is one of the habits of the Kiwis.
+Enjoying this dish with a refreshing salad while resting on the beach is one of the habits of the Kiwis.

 2. Whitebait Fritters

 If you haven’t heard about this before, “whitebaits” is a term for immature or tiny types of fish.
-And whitebait fritter literally is a pancake with these fish present in many gastronomies, but the Kiwis version uses smaller whitebait than the regular ones.
+And whitebait fritter literally is a pancake with these fish present in many gastronomes, but the Kiwis’ version uses smaller whitebait than the regular ones.

 Since most fritters are made of freshwater whitebait, this is a good option if you’re allergic to seafood.
 And you can easily find it at street food stalls, especially on the West coast of Southland.